MicrosoftDocs/memdocs/memdocs/intune/fundamentals/reports.md

 ### Windows hardware attestation report (Organizational)

 View the status of hardware-attested compliance settings assigned to Windows devices.
-This report shows data for all MDM-enrolled Windows devices.
-For more information about how to monitor device compliance through reporting, see [Monitor device compliance](../protect/compliance-policy-monitor.md).
+This reports shows data for Intune-enrolled devices that are assigned a compliance policy with at least one hardware-attested compliance setting.

 You can view the Windows hardware attestation report using the following steps:

 1. Sign in to the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
-2. Go to **Reports** > **Device Compliance**.
+1. Go to **Reports** > **Device Compliance**.
-3. Go to the **Reports** tab.
+1. Go to the **Reports** tab.
-3. Select **Windows hardware attestation report**.
+1. Select **Windows hardware attestation report**.

 ## Device configuration reports